tehRyley/CIS171-RyleyGreen/Exam2/README.md

 A test was done by just taking the input from USD and setting it as the CAD with no conversion.

-After the initial test worked I made a conversion and sent the converted amount instead.
+After the text transfer test worked I made a conversion and sent the converted amount instead.

 I then rounded the output to more resemble the currecny.